BrianPvanOers/S-GAIN/datasets/README.md

 ### CIFAR10

 This is also a popular image dataset.
 It uses color channels in contrast to (Fashion_)MNIST datasets, which are in greyscale.
-It has 32 x 32 x 3 features, 1 class, and 50000 instances.
+It has 32 x 32 x 3 features, 1 target, and 50000 instances.
 More information can be found in the references.

 #### Labels